 - Buffalo wings – Spicy wings do well with Corona.
 The spicy and tangy taste from the wings is not overshadowed by this beer.
 The two harmonize together for a great food/drink mix.

-- Pulled pork sandwich – This dish can be enjoyed with many beers or drinks, but it is particularly delicious with a corona and lime.
+- Pulled pork sandwich – This dish can be enjoyed with various beer styles or drinks, but it is particularly delicious with a corona and lime.
 The smokey and sweet flavors are accentuated by the mild malt and hop flavors of Corona.

 - Vegetable salad – Prepared any way you like it, this salad can be partnered with Corona.
 Try including cucumber in the salad for the best Corona pairing.